-The next scheduled residential programme is March 20th-24th 2023 with another programme that is 1st-5th October 2023 plus an onsite day for both programmes.
+The next scheduled residential programme is 1st-5th October 2023 plus an onsite day.
 Book here to secure your place.
 Not sure?
 Reserve your no-commitment provisional place to be at the front of the queue for any programme.

 Your In Person Plus journey